dcgc-bfx/scrnaseq2_doc/_posts/2024-09-18-scrnaseq2-repository-explained.md

 ## The concept of modules

-An analysis can be split into individual parts (pre-processing, normalization, etc.).
+We have split the analysis into individual parts: pre-processing, normalization, etc.

-We have structured these parts into separate modules whithin the `scrnaseq2` git repository.
+We have structured these parts into separate modules within the `scrnaseq2` git repository.
 The core concept is:

 - Modules read some input, do an analysis, and store the output for the next modules.
-- For the same analysis part, there can be different modules depending on the kinds of data, e.g. normalization for RNA-seq data and normalization for ATAC-seq data.
+- For the same analysis part, there can be different modules depending on the kind of data, e.g. normalization for RNA-seq data and normalization for ATAC-seq data.
 - Modules can be chained into an analysis.
 - Modules can be run with parameters.